aspose-total/Aspose.Total-Products/total/en/python-net/conversion/md-to-eml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MD to EML?</h2>

+Markdown (MD) is a lightweight markup language with plain text formatting syntax.
+It is used for writing and formatting text documents, and is often used for creating readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
+On the other hand, EML is an email message format used for storing email messages.
+It is a file format used for storing and sending emails.
+It is supported by many email clients and can be opened in any text editor.
+Therefore, it is important to convert MD to EML in order to make the content more accessible and readable.

-For a Python developer, who is trying to add a MD to EML conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EML format.
+<h2>How Aspose.Total Helps for MD to EML Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs to automate the conversion process.
+It includes two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which makes the conversion of MD to EML easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into EML format.
+This process is simple and efficient and can be used to convert MD to EML quickly and easily.

 {{% /blocks/products/pf/feature-page-summary %}}